mcfnord/rml/src/dishonest.md

 a threat.
 Didn't wait.
 Rounded me up.* What an illusion of efficacy he provided, a series of false statements, made publically at the expense of my reputation, and obviously endangering my right to a fair trial.
 Yeah, Champ.
-Yeah, Tiger.
-You said what you thought would keep your job safe.
-Truth was secondary, and you thought it was OK to risk everything else as collateral damage.
+He said what he thought would keep his job safe.
+Truth was secondary, and he thought it was OK to risk everything else as collateral damage.

 I walked into my job in downtown Seattle on Tuesday.
 Nobody noticed I had missed Monday, and nobody even saw the news broadcast.
-For a time, I occupied both the realm of Seattle high-tech, and the realm of Pierce County's accused.
+For a time, I occupied both the realm of Seattle high-tech, and the realm of Pierce County's accused felons.

 Weeks later, a man was trying to recruit me to support the data analytics division of a global entertainment leader.
 He realized